 ---|---|

-Introduction to mathematical discourse and proof methods.
-Sets, functions, sequences, and relations.
+Introduction to mathematical discourse and proof methods with a focus on discrete structures.
+Sets, sequences, and relations.
 Properties of the integers.
 Induction.
-Equivalence relations.
-Linear and partial orderings.
+Counting with permutations and combinations, pigeonhole principle.
+Principle of Inclusion-exclusion.
+Introduction to graphs and graph terminology.

 CLO | Supports PLO(s) |